kamrynsuh/memory-virtualization/README.md

-# Project 2 Operating Systems Description
+# USF COP 4600 Operating Systems: Project 2 Description
 This project evaluate how real applications respond to a variety of page replacement algorithms.
 We created a memory simulator and evaluate memory performance using provided traces from real applications.
 Memory traces include: bzip.trace and sixpack.trace.
 The page replacement algorithms that were apart of this memory simulator include: FIFO, LRU, and Segmented FIFO.
 ### Names
 All coding and few parts of the report by Kamryn Suh